-In addition to filing U.S. federal income tax returns, we file income tax returns in all states that impose an income tax.
-As of December 31, 2018, we are not currently under a U.S. federal income tax examination, however, the IRS can perform tax examination as early as tax year 2008.
-We are also subject to frequent state income tax audits and have open state examinations in years as early as 2008.
+In addition to filing U.S. federal income tax returns with EchoStar, we file income tax returns in all states that impose an income tax.
 We also file income tax returns in the United Kingdom, Brazil, India and a number of other foreign jurisdictions.
 We generally are open to income tax examination in these foreign jurisdictions for taxable years beginning in 2003.
 As of December 31, 2018, we are currently being audited by the Indian tax authorities for fiscal years 2003 through 2012.
 We have no other on-going significant income tax examinations in process in our foreign jurisdictions.